When gooey snickers bars and soft-baked snickerdoodle cookies meet.

 Sneaky little things.

 My favorite nutty candy bar and my favorite homemade snickerdoodles become one today.
-This homemade snickerdoodle recipe is probably familiar to you.
-It’s been one of the most popular recipes of 2013 so far.
 They’re thick, soft, and quick!
 No dough chilling involved.
 Start to finish?
 20-30 minutes.
 Hallelujah!

 Gooey, chewy, nutty, melty Snickers bars are a complete smorgasbord of flavors and textures.
 I just knew they’d pair wonderfully with my simple cinnamon-spiced cookies.
 So into my snickerdoodle cookie dough the snickers bars went.
 And there was no turning back.

 Look at all that caramel-y chocolate-y nougat-ness inside!